awsdocs/amazon-redshift-management-guide/doc_source/working-with-snapshots.md

     ]
   }
   ```
-+ IAM users in an AWS account with which a snapshot has been shared cannot perform actions on that snapshot unless they have IAM policies allowing those actions:
++ Users in an AWS account with which a snapshot has been shared cannot perform actions on that snapshot unless they have permissions allowing those actions\.
+You can do this by assigning the policy to a role and assuming the role\.
   + To list or describe a snapshot, they must have an IAM policy that allows the `DescribeClusterSnapshots` action\.
 The following code shows an example:

     ```